CTOpenData/data-visualization-guidelines/index.md

 ## What is accessibility?

 Accessibility (also referred to as a11y) is the practice of making your content usable by as many people as possible.
-[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility){:target="_blank"} adds:"You might also think of accessibility as treating everyone the same, and giving them equal opportunities, no matter what their ability or circumstances."
+[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility){:target="_blank"} adds: "You might also think of accessibility as treating everyone the same, and giving them equal opportunities, no matter what their ability or circumstances."

 Federally-funded agencies are required to make their content accessible to people with disabilities.
 In the U.S. 26% of adults have some type of disability, with about 19% of adults in Connecticut having a disability.[^1]